aladdinid/fabric-devkit/README.md

 # Introduction

-The artefacts, or Fabric development kit, found in this Git repo is intended to help developers, using macOS or Linux-based platforms:
+The artefacts, or Fabric development kit, found in this Git repo is intended to help developers:

-* learn what is involved in orchestrating and instantiating a Fabric network;
+* learn what is involved in orchestrating and instantiating a Hyperledger Fabric (Fabric) network;
 * debug chaincode;
-* Customise a locally instantiable Fabric network to minic a production version.
+* customise a locally instantiable Fabric network to minic a production version for testing.

-The current version of this Fabric development kit does not yet support the Windows platform or to customise a Farbic network.
-This may be incorporated in future version.
+# Features

+**Current version**: 1.0.1-alpha

+## Version: 1.0

+1. A simple end-to-end command line (CLI) solution based on a fixed two-organisations Fabric network.
+2. Verified for used on macOS and Linux only
+3. Compatible with Docker engine 18.06.0-ce and Docker compose 1.22.0

+## Version: 1.0.1-alpha

+1. Features from v1.0
+2. Hyperledger Blockchain Explorer integrated.
+This is based on Explorer version 0.3.1 AS-IS.
+3. This is only a alpha primarily for preview purposes only.

 # Pre-requisites